MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

    linkStyle 0,1 stroke:green,stroke-width:1px;
     linkStyle 2,3 stroke:red,stroke-width:1px;
 ```

+!!! bug `OnAttachEnd` are not sent if a player leaves suddenly.
+    When a player leaves suddenly (crash, force quit, turn off the device, etc) then some player-related events such as [OnPlayerExit](#player-entering-and-exiting-a-world), [OnAttachEnd](#player-entering-and-exiting-a-world), [OnGrabEnd](#grabbing-and-holding-entities) and [OnMultiGrabEnd](#grabbing-and-holding-entities) *may not be sent*.
+If you need to do careful tracking of whether entities are held or not then its worth regularly checking the list of [all players](#listing-all-players) to see if any relevant players have left the instance.

 !!! info Transitioning between Held and Attached results in being both at the same time.
     An entity goes *from being held to being attached* when `attachToPlayer` is called.
 An entity goes *from being attached to held* when a player [grabs](#can-grab) or when `forceGrab` is called.
 In both of these cases the entity is **momentarily held and attached at the same time**.